nurbujang/pands-project/README.md

 6. histogram
 scatterplot
 png
-visualize the entire dataset using sns.pairplot(1) boxplot
+visualize the entire dataset using sns.pairplot(1) adjust figsize boxplot
 While most MA examples available uses only 2 variables (sepal length and width only or petal length and width only) to simplify analysis, I used all 4 variables because the best determinants are still unknown at this stage.
 Pearson Correlation